Learn about creating Contacts in JobNimbus and what information you can include on their records.

 Click "Show all fields" to reveal more.

 - Fill out any applicable details about your new Contact in each field and then hit "Save".

 Depending on your Company Settings, you may have the option to assign your Contact to a location other than the primary one you added when setting up your JobNimbus account.
 Learn more about additional locations here.

 2. Display Name

-The Display Name is what your Contact will be labeled as.
+This is how your Contact will be labeled.
 Since they are typically the same, that field will automatically pull whatever data is listed in the First and Last Name fields.
 You can also fill it out manually.

-Hint: Since it's possible to have multiple Contacts with the same names, you'll want to make sure the Display Name is unique for each of your Contacts.
+Note: Since it is possible to have multiple Contacts with the same names, you'll need to make sure the Display Name is unique for each one.

 3. Contact Type

-This is where you assign your contact to a Workflow.
-The name of your Workflow will appear in the field dropdown menu as the Type.
+This is where you assign your Contact to a Workflow.
+The name of your Workflow will appear in the field drop-down menu as the "Type".
 This will determine the job process in which your Contact goes through from beginning to end.
-Learn about your Workflows here.
+Learn about Workflows here.